 Focusing on People and Places

-Research shows how ZIP codes can define a person’s future and that places shape outcomes for people.
+Place shapes outcomes for people.
+Research shows how ZIP codes can define a person’s future.
 Women, people of color, and immigrants are disproportionately harmed by these systemic challenges, widening existing fissures in society.

 Meet our Partners & Grantees